gb221/alexjvale/_notes/technological-progress-and-ebitda-margins.md

 | Boeing 707-320B | 1959 | 140-189 | $1,000 | $6.30 |
 | DC-8-63 | 1966 | 150-189 | $1,100 | $6.40 |

-Airlines could compete on route selection, in-flight services, and safety reputations but the biggest contributor to their game was fixed.
+Airlines could compete on route selection, in-flight services, and safety reputation but the biggest contributor to their game was fixed - the aircrafts.

-And then in 1968 Boeing introduced a new technology to the game: the 747.
+And then, in 1968, Boeing introduced a new technology to the game: the 747.

 | Aircraft model | Year | Passengers | Operating cost/hr | Cost per seat/hr |
 | --- | --- | --- | --- | --- |